-\lstinputlisting[float=tp,label={prg:dl:theory},caption={Application class \texttt{DLApp} with main loop for difference constraints (\texttt{dl-app.py})},language=python,basicstyle={ \ttfamily}]{examples/dl/dl-app.py} Listing~\ref{prg:dl:theory} shows the application that addresses grounding and solving.
+\lstinputlisting[float=tp,label={prg:dl:theory},caption={Application class \lstinline{DLApp} with main loop for difference constraints (\lstinline{dl-app.py})},language=pythons]{examples/dl/dl-app.py} Listing~\ref{prg:dl:theory} shows the application that addresses grounding and solving.
 Lines~\ref{prg:dl:theory:main:begin}--\ref{prg:dl:theory:main:end} implement a customized main function.
-The difference to \clingo's regular one is that a propagator for difference constraints is registered, the string variable \texttt{dl.Theory} containing the above theory language is added as a program, and the input programs are parsed to add the locations of the difference constraint atoms; grounding and solving then follow as usual.
+The difference to \clingo's regular one is that a propagator for difference constraints is registered, the string variable \lstinline{THEORY} containing the above theory language is added as a program, and the input programs are rewritten adding locations to the difference constraint atoms; grounding and solving then follow as usual.
 Note that the \lstinline{solve} function in Line~\ref{prg:dl:theory:main:end} takes a model callback as argument.
 Whenever a \textsc{dc}-stable model $X$ is found, this callback adds symbols to the answer set representing a mapping satisfying the corresponding difference constraints~$C_X$.
 The model $X$ (excluding theory atoms) is printed as part of \clingo's default output.
-The callback function \texttt{on\_model} in Line~\ref{prg:dl:theory:on_model} calls in turn the \texttt{on\_model} function of the propagator (Line~\ref{prg:dl:theory:on_model} in Listing~\ref{prg:dl:propagator}) that adds symbols of the form $\mathtt{dl}(x,v)$ to the model, where $x$ is the name of an integer variable and $v$ the assigned value in $X$.
+The callback function \lstinline{on_model} in Line~\ref{prg:dl:theory:on_model} calls in turn the \lstinline{on_model} function of the propagator (Line~\ref{prg:dl:theory:on_model} in Listing~\ref{prg:dl:propagator}) that adds symbols of the form $\mathtt{dl}(x,v)$ to the model, where $x$ is the name of an integer variable and $v$ the assigned value in $X$.